 A property is defined as the land, land and improvements, or improvements (in the case of sectional title or strata) that may be sold by the owner, to a purchaser.

-Thus, in the instance of land comprising various buildings, but located on one erf, and only sale-able as one, the property name would be an umbrella term for the individual buildings.
+Thus, where a property comprises various buildings, the property name would be an umbrella term for the individual buildings housed in that property.

-Because of the above, building names may differ to property names.
+Because of the above, building names may differ from property names.
 A good example of this is an office, retail or industrial park.
+E.g. Bletchley Park, housing Turing Building, Welchman Building and Tutte Building)

 A property name does not have a standard format, and can be any one of: